illinoistech-itm/jhajek/itmd-521/labs/module-06/Readme.md

 ### Deliverable

 Create a sub-folder named: `module-06` under the `itmd-521` folder.
 Place all deliverables there.
-Submit to Blackboard the URL to the folder in your GitHub repo.
+Submit to Canvas the URL to the folder in your GitHub repo.
 I will clone your code and run it to test the functionality.
 I don't need the datasets as I will have them already.

-Submit to Blackboard the URL to the folder in your GitHub repo.
+Submit to Canvas the URL to the folder in your GitHub repo.
 I will clone your code and run it to test the functionality.
 I don't need the datasets as I will have them configured in the example-data directory -- path is important.

-Due at the **Start of class** October 22nd 5:00 PM
+Due at the **Start of class** February 27th 3:15 PM